themacguffinman/qbittorrent-wg/README.md

 ### Firewall
 To ensure qBittorrent doesn't leak traffic outside the Wireguard connection, `iptables` is used to block all outbound non-Wireguard traffic, with the exception of traffic initiated from inbound connections so WebUI can work.

-There's also a block on all inbound Wireguard traffic to your `$WEBUI_PORT` to prevent others in the Wireguard network from accessing your qBittorrent WebUI.
+To ensure others on your Wireguard network can't access things like the WebUI, there's also a block on all inbound traffic from Wireguard, except if it was initiated by an outbound connection or targets the `$TORRENTING_PORT` (for seeding).

 The `iptables` rules are defined in [s6-rc.d/init-wireguard/run_up.sh](s6-rc.d/init-wireguard/run_up.sh)